RETIRED U.S. army COLONEL ann WRIGHT SPEAKS OF THE DANGERS OF MILITARIZATION while on cultural access in sacred mākua

 Aloha mai kākou!
 Below are the cultural access dates for the upcoming months.
 Free reservations are made through Eventbrite with links found below.
 Click here to sign up for our email list to be notified when registration for each cultural access opens.

 Mākua Valley is calling and welcoming you home.
-Hele mai to sacred Mākua for the next cultural access this Saturday.
+Hele mai to sacred Mākua on the next cultural access Saturday, March 23.
+Connect.
 Come home.
-Deadline to register is Wednesday, February 20, at 11 pm.
+Deadline to register is Wednesday, March 20, at 11 p.m.